April Jones: Mark Bridger arrested on murder suspicion

 Wales football manager Chris Coleman said that the team's thoughts were with April's family.

 Speaking at a squad announcement before Wales' next World Cup qualifying games, he said: "I can't imagine what her parents are going through, it's an unthinkable situation.
-All my players and staff send our love, prayers and thoughts to her family."'Traumatic time'
+All my players and staff send our love, prayers and thoughts to her family."

 Parts of the town have been covered in pink ribbons since April's mother made a plea for people to wear her daughter's favourite colour and to show support for the search.